qpdf/qpdf/manual/cli.rst

       unless --modify-other=n or --modify=none is also specified.

    Enable/disable modifying annotations including making comments and filling in form fields.
+The default is to be fully permissive.
 For 128-bit and 256-bit encryption, this also enables editing, creating, and deleting form fields unless :samp:`--modify-other=n` or :samp:`--modify=none` is also specified.

 .. qpdf:option:: --assemble=[yn]